ewilan-riviere/memorandum/docs/3.operating-systems/windows/v-hosts.md

 ## PHP

-If you want to create a PHP VHost, you have to install PHP service with NSSM, check [PHP on Windows article](/3.operating-systems/windows/5.php-article).
+If you want to create a PHP VHost, you have to install PHP service with NSSM, check **PHP on Windows article**.
 Here, we assume you installed PHP with NSSM.

 ## NGINX

-If you want to create a VHost, you have to install NGINX service with NSSM, check [MySQL & NGINX on Windows article](/3.operating-systems/windows/4.mysql-nginx-article).
+If you want to create a VHost, you have to install NGINX service with NSSM, check **MySQL & NGINX on Windows article**.
 Here, we assume you installed NGINX with NSSM.

 ## Create VHost